Cosmic ray mass composition at the knee using azimuthal fluctuations of air shower particles detected at ground by the KASCADE experiment: distributions from KASCADE data

 Our analysis focused on the experimental data collected by KASCADE from 1996 until the end of its final operation in 2013 \cite{Haungs:2018xpw}.
 Specifically, we considered data within the energy range $\lg(E/\mathrm{eV}) = [15.0 \text{ - } 16.0]$ and restricted our analysis to vertical showers, i.e., those with a zenith angle $\theta$ in the range of $[0^{\circ} \text{ - } 20^{\circ}]$.
 This was done to prevent potential biases in the azimuthal distribution of the signal resulting from attenuation and geometric effects \cite{Sima:2011zz}.

 In the initial analysis using the KRETA reconstruction program, the collaboration applied the "Data Selection Cuts KASCADE" to the data \cite{Wochele-kcdc}.
 These cuts are deemed essential by the collaboration to ensure a consistent level of quality in the published data sets.
-These cuts consist in: a successful reconstruction process of the event in the KASCADE Array Processor, the KASCADE Array has produced a trigger signal, no more than 2 out of the 16 Array clusters to be missing, the reconstructed shower core is within a 91 m radius around the centre of the KASCADE array, the lateral shower shape parameter $s$ has to be in the range $s = [0.1 \text{ - } 1.48]$, the zenith angle of the shower axis is $\theta < 60^{\circ}$, the number of electrons $N_e > 100$ and the number of muons $N_\mu > 100$.
+These cuts consist in: a successful reconstruction process of the event in the KASCADE array Processor, the array has produced a trigger signal, no more than 2 out of the 16 array clusters to be missing, the reconstructed shower core is within a 91 m radius around the centre of the array of detectors, the lateral shower shape parameter $s$ has to be in the range $s = [0.1 \text{ - } 1.48]$, the zenith angle of the shower axis is $\theta < 60^{\circ}$, the number of electrons $N_e > 100$ and the number of muons $N_\mu > 100$.
 More stringent cuts are highly recommended by the KASCADE collaboration, which we took into account both in data and simulation reconstruction procedures.
 These cuts impose $\theta < 42^{\circ}$, $s = [0.6 \text{ - } 1.3]$ and $N_e > 100000$.
 Important to mention that the $e/\gamma$-detectors of the KASCADE array reach the full efficiency at $\lg (N_e) > 4.25$, therefore, no biases are expected in the reconstruction process of the $LCm$ parameter.

-In Figure \ref{fig_LCm_data}, we present the $LCm$ distributions in each energy interval within the range of $\lg(E/\mathrm{eV}) = [15.0 \text{ - } 16.0]$ reconstructed from KASCADE data.
+In Figure \ref{fig_LCm_data} we present the $LCm$ distributions in each energy interval within the range of $\lg(E/\mathrm{eV}) = [15.0 \text{ - } 16.0]$ reconstructed from KASCADE data.
+Note that these distributions represent the \textit{raw data}, not yet corrected for \textit{bin-to-bin migration} effect as described in Section \ref{sec_syst}.
 We have applied the aforementioned cuts and only the events that have passed the reconstruction procedure are included.
-The number of surviving events $N$ is indicated on the plots for each energy interval of $\lg(E/\mathrm{eV}) = 0.1$.
+The number of surviving events $N$ is indicated on the plots for each energy interval of $\lg(E/\mathrm{eV}) = 0.2$.
 As can be seen, the mean of the $LCm$ distributions increases with increasing primary energy, and the spread of the distributions become narrower as the primary energy increases.
 In the upcoming section, we will use the MC predictions derived in Section \ref{secMC} to fit the experimental $LCm$ distributions.
 This will enable us to investigate the dependence of the individual abundance of primary nuclei on primary energy within the energy range of $\lg(E/\mathrm{eV}) = [15.0 \text{ - } 16.0]$.